Industry Analysis & Industry Trends

 Industry Report - Industry SWOT Analysis Chapter

 The industry is in the decline stage of its life cycle.
-The industry contribution to the economy (industry value added) is expected to increase at an annualised 2.0% over the 10 years through 2018-19.
+The industry's contribution to the economy (industry value added) is expected to increase at an annualised 2.0% over the 10 years through 2018-19.
 Meanwhile, the Australian economy is expected to grow at an annualised 2.5% over the same period.
-With industry value added growing slower than the economy, the industry's contribution to the economy will shrink in proportion to the broader economy.
+With industry value added growing slower than the economy, the industry's contribution to the economy will shrink.
 Therefore, the industry is estimated to be in the decline stage of its life cycle.

 The market for cars is mature.
 The number of new car sales is declining in proportion to population growth.
-Consequently, demand is not expected to exceed population growth... purchase to read more
+Consequently, demand is not expected to exceed population growth.
+The industry's life cycle started moving into a decline phase during the global financial crisis... purchase to read more